 All of these options will provide cash for your business needs, and they’ll all need to be repaid, but they’re very different in the ways you borrow and need to repay them.

 Let's see how they all work, the main differences, and which one is right for your business' needs.

-A business term loan offers the borrower a lump sum of money that they then repay over a specific term.
-The payments are made regularly and most of the times at a fixed rate.
+A Business Term Loan offers the borrower a lump sum of money that they then repay over a specific term.
+The payments are made regularly and most of the time at a fixed rate.
 These are often called Business term loans and can take anywhere from one to ten years to repay depending on the terms set at the time of financing.